 ABOUT 220 RED RIVER SQUADRON

 Every November, cadets support the Royal Canadian Legion Poppy Campaign and participate in a Remembrance Day service as Canadians remember those who have made the ultimate sacrifice for our country, and to honour those who served and continue to serve today.
-As well, cadets attend two full weekends, one in the winter and one in the spring, for Field Training Exercises (FTX) where the cadets learn about aircrew survival techniques.
+This year, we will show our support virtually.

 We also have a number of optional activities the cadets can attend.
 These include Marksmanship, Biathlon, Band, Flag Party, and Recreational Sports.

 As cadets progress through the training program, they are promoted to show that they have excelled in the program and met specific objectives.
 Cadets progress with their same age peers through the program while being mentored by those who have already been through the same program as them.

 Cadets from 220 Red River Squadron also have an opportunity to attend a number of regional and national activities including summer training.
 Summer training courses range from two to eight weeks in length and cadets receive additional specific training on certain subjects.
 Summer training takes place across Canada and cadets that are selected are transported free of cost to them.
 The cadets also receive a weekly amount of money as a training bonus for each week they attend summer training.
-Two important summer training opportunities for the Air Cadet program are the Glider Pilot Scholarship and the Power Pilot Scholarship, where chosen cadets can earn their Transport Canada Glider Pilot Licence or Private Pilot Licence.
+Two important summer training opportunities for the Air Cadet program are the Glider Pilot Course and the Power Pilot Course, where chosen cadets can earn their Transport Canada Glider Pilot Licence or Private Pilot Licence.